tinaponting/protect-wordpress/README.md

 Protect of your JS files: https://domainlockjs.com/     works very well:)

 * None above takes power from your blog!

+If oy got googleI bing XML files, set them t0 444 0r if it works: 440:) for safety Set you robots.txt to 444.
+Do not use: humans.txt, it mostly slow down your blog, ads.txt?
+Set to 444 or 440.

 Happy safe blogging folks:)